bharath6115/MunchQuest/README.md

 ## 🌱 **Future Enhancements**

 * 🔍 Option to filter restaurants
-* 🖼️ Cloudinary integration for seamless image uploading and optimization
 * 📊 More robust admin dashboard
 * ⏳ Pagination and infinite scroll for reviews
 * 🎨 UI polish and accessibility improvements